lolothecoder/BARK_Documentation/docs/source/information/dingo_last_sem.rst

 * Reprint the legs
 * Simple code on Arduino to make the legs move

-We lost a lot of time on the encoders.
-We should have just purchased servos with encoders.
-Or at least we should have built the basic DINGO first, then get it to move, then encoders.
+One major lesson was the significant time spent troubleshooting the encoders.
+In hindsight, purchasing servos with built-in encoders or focusing first on building a basic, moving DINGO before adding advanced features would have been more efficient.